japila-books/spark-structured-streaming-internals/docs/physical-operators/StreamingSymmetricHashJoinExec.md

   newMetadata: OffsetSeqMetadata): Boolean
 ----

-NOTE: `shouldRunAnotherBatch` is part of the <<spark-sql-streaming-StateStoreWriter.md#shouldRunAnotherBatch, StateStoreWriter Contract>> to indicate whether <<MicroBatchExecution.md#, MicroBatchExecution>> should run another non-data batch (based on the updated <<spark-sql-streaming-OffsetSeqMetadata.md#, OffsetSeqMetadata>> with the current event-time watermark and the batch timestamp).

 `shouldRunAnotherBatch` is positive (`true`) when all of the following are positive:

 * Either the <<spark-sql-streaming-JoinStateWatermarkPredicates.md#left, left>> or <<spark-sql-streaming-JoinStateWatermarkPredicates.md#right, right>> join state watermark predicates are defined (in the <<stateWatermarkPredicates, JoinStateWatermarkPredicates>>)